Small-Bodies-Node/sbsearch/README.md

 ## Status

-2019 Jan 16: `sbsearch` is functional, but in development and therefore the API can still change.
+2019 Feb 09: `sbsearch` is functional, but in development and therefore the API can still change.
+Use the v0.1 branch for a more stable code.

 ## Requirements